adityajhakumar/IMU_GPS_BASED_POSTITION_ESITIMATION_OPEN_AND_CLOSED_LOOP/README.md

 ## 📄 License

-MIT License.
+ Apache License Version 2.0, January 2004.
 Feel free to fork, use, and improve!

 ---